davidysoards/soards-me-blog/src/site/posts/resize-image-on-save-in-django-before-sending-to-amazon-s3/index.md

 ---
-title: Resize Image on Save in Django Before Sending to Amazon S3
+title: Resize Image on Save in Django Before Sending to Amazon S3 - No Lambda Function Required
-subtitle: The Simplest Way Using Pillow and a Memory Buffer
+subtitle: The Simple Way Using Pillow and a Memory Buffer
 description: How to dynamically resize an image on save before uploading it to your AWS S3 bucket.
 No Lambda function required.
 date: 2020-12-26T02:50:00.000Z
 mainImage: django-white-on-green.png